trustbloc/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 var createAuthURLError: NSError?

-// If scopes aren't needed, you can pass in nil in place of the opts argument. let authorizationLink = interaction.createAuthorizationURL("clientID", redirectURI: "redirect URI", opts: opts, error: &createAuthURLError)
+// If scopes aren't needed, you can pass in nil in place of the opts argument. let authorizationLink = await runAsync() { interaction.createAuthorizationURL("clientID", redirectURI: "redirect URI", opts: opts, error: &createAuthURLError) }

 // Open authorizationLink in a browser.
 Once the user has finished logging in, call requestCredential()
 // with the full redirect URI (including query parameters) that the login service sent the user to.